katsuroo/eBay-SDK/README.md

 ## Request:
-Object returned from an api call.
+Object returned from call.
 It contains the promise / stream interface to interact with results along with other methods to manipulate the request.

+*Note*:
+The request is not made until it has been consumed by one of the following methods.

 #### then
 ```